OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 • Friday Night “Almost Famous” themed party

-• Annual film track topics include: Narrative Features, Documentary Features, Shorts, Animated Shorts, World Cinema, Native American, Action Sports, Military, Women in Film, Health, and Environmental
+• Programming spotlights include: Narrative Features, Documentary Features, Shorts, Animated Shorts, World Cinema, Native American, Action Sports, Military, LGBT, Student, Women Filmmakers, Health, and Environmental Films

 ; Stephanie Inscoe

 The nonrefundable entry fee must be payable in US dollars to SAN DIEGO FILM FOUNDATION.
 Entries must be POSTMARKED by the deadline.
 Submission costs vary depending on category and discounts.
-When submitting to the festival you are agreeing that if chosen to screen during the dates of the festival, SDFF will not pay any additional screening fees presented by the submitter.
-The only acceptation would be if it is agreed upon prior to a certain films submission.
+When submitting to the festival you are agreeing that, if selected and the invitation accepted, to screen the submitted film during the dates of the festival.
+SDFF will not pay any screening fees for presentation of the film during the festival.
+The only exception would be if there is a negotiated agreement preceding the submission of the film to SDFF.

 The SDFF is a competitive showcase for domestic and international feature films, documentaries and shorts.
-The SDFF Committee reserves the right to determine the eligibility of any project submitted.
-All films must be San Diego Premieres.
-This means NO theatrical, cable, television, DVD, VHS, or internet screenings or availability of any kind in the San Diego region prior to the SDFF 2013 dates (September 22 to 26, 2014).
-Only works completed in 2013 and 2014 are eligible for selection.
+The SDFF reserves the right to determine the eligibility of any project submitted.
+All films must be San Diego Premieres and NO theatrical, cable, television, satellite, DVD, VHS, VOD, internet screenings or availability of any kind in the San Diego region prior to the SDFF dates.
+Only works completed in 2014 and 2015 are eligible for selection.
 There is no limit to the number of entries.

 All foreign language entries must have English subtitles.
 Projects must be submitted for consideration on DVD, BluRay or as an online screener.
 PAL format will not be accepted.
-Works in progress will be considered for the SDFF, provided they be completed no later than June 1, 2014.
-Works in progress cannot be screened in the festival.
+Works in progress will be considered for the SDFF, provided they are completed no later than June 1, 2015.
+Works in progress will not be screened in the festival.
 Screening material, press and any application materials sent to SDFF will NOT be returned.
 If you did not receive a confirmation of submission, please email email@example.com.
-All features and documentaries submitted must be available in 35mm, BluRay or DCP for festival presentation.
+All features and documentaries submitted must be available in BluRay or DCP for festival presentation.

 All film submissions must be shipped prepaid and packed in proper containers to arrive at the SDFF office postmarked no later than their respective deadlines:

-The San Diego Film Festival is a competitive event and unless notified otherwise, all films officially selected are included and eligible for competition.
-For a list of competitive categories please see our Awards page.
-All films are nominated and voted upon by an impartial jury of filmmakers, industry professionals, Festival programmers and aficionados.
+The San Diego Film Festival is a competitive event and unless notified otherwise, all films officially selected are eligible for competition.
+For a list of competitive categories, please see our Awards page.
+All films are nominated and voted upon by an impartial jury of filmmakers, industry professionals, festival programmers and film aficionados.

-If selected, the SDFF will require an electronic press kit to include production stills, bio and filmography of the director, production notes and full cast and crew credits.
+If selected, the SDFF will require an Electronic Press Kit (EPK) to include high-resolution production stills, key art, bio and filmography of the director, production notes and full cast and crew credits.

-Although every possible care will be taken with tapes and films while in our possession, we cannot accept responsibility for loss or damage.
-Do not send original prints or tapes.
+Although every possible care will be taken with tapes, films, drives and files while in our possession, we cannot accept responsibility for loss or damage.
+Do not send original or master prints, tapes, files or drives.
 Please keep the SDFF notified of any address/phone number changes.

 The cost of shipping all entries and films to the festival must be paid by the entrant.
 The SDFF will not pay the cost of shipping the print back to the filmmaker.
 SDFF will not be responsible for expedited or overnight shipping charges to other organizations.
 Also, SDFF cannot guarantee shipment of prints to other festivals during the days of the festival.
 All international entries must be sent 'free domicile' to the SDFF office with all transportation charges, duties, and taxes prepaid by the shipper.

-Submission of an entry gives the SDFF permission to have accepted work shown in all promotional mediums relevant to the festival.
+Submission of an entry gives the SDFF permission to have excerpts of accepted work, including film trailers, shown in all promotional activities realted to the festival.